sebug/noisy-neighbors/README.md

 # Noisy Neighbors
 Setting up a lil network with UDP enabled, to test out some WCF over UDP stuff.
+Since the Azure network doesn't allow UDP multicast, have to actually create VMs inside the VMs.

 First, set up a resource group NoisyNeighborsRG.